 Following EDA, data wrangling techniques were used to improve the quality of the data and create clean data ready for use in the dashboard .

 Simplification of categorical features: The type column was reduced to ‘onshore’ and ‘offshore’.
-‘Unkown’ units were visualised and put under ‘onshore’ as they were all located on land.
+‘Unknown’ units were visualised and put under ‘onshore’ as they were all located on land.
 The status column was reduced to ‘operating’, ‘future’ and ‘retired’.
 Cancelled and shelved projects were removed from the dataset as they provide no value for our target user.

 Handling missing values: Missing values were handled through imputation based on the nature of the data.
 Analysis on complete records has shown that the average life span of a wind farm is around 15 years as shown in Figure 2.
 This knowledge, combined with the ‘status’ feature, which is always filled in, was used to impute the missing ‘start year’ data.

 Abbreviation: The project names were shortened to avoid visual clutter in the dashboard.
-Common occurences like ‘wind farm’, ‘wind project’, ... were removed as this is clear from the context.
+Common occurrences like ‘wind farm’, ‘wind project’, ... were removed as this is clear from the context.
 This reduced the average project name length from 28 to 18 characters.

 Handling outliers: Records with outliers in terms of installed capacity were removed.
 Based on business expertise and research on a sample of these records we deduced that units with a capacity of more than 10GW are likely unrealistic and should be removed.